devd-328/Chat_Application/README.md

 # RealTime Chat Application
-In progress there are some erros!!
+In progress there are some errors!!

 A comprehensive real-time chat application built with React, Node.js, Socket.IO, and Supabase.